Accessible bus travel

 Buses that are accessible have the wheelchair symbol displayed on the front of the bus.
 They have lower floors, wide doors, wide aisles and there are no steps in the front half of the bus.
 Other features include handrails, accessible stop buttons and highly-visible LED destination signs on the front the bus.

 Accessible buses have designated areas with folded seats that are designed to fit mobility aids such as wheelchairs and ride-on scooters.
 These areas are also used for prams and strollers.
-However, wheelchairs and persons with limited mobility always have priority.
+However, wheelchair users and persons with limited mobility always have priority.

 Wheelchair users can travel on non-accessible buses if they are able to leave their chair and get on and off the bus with or without the help of a companion.